tari-labs/tari-university/src/cryptography/digital_signatures/schnorr_signatures.md

 only valid if _both_ Alice and Bob provide their part of the signature.

 Assuming private keys are denoted \\( k_i \\) and public keys \\( P_i \\).
-If we ask Alice and Bob to each supply a nonce, we can try
+If we ask Alice and Bob to each supply a nonce, we can try:

 $$
 \begin{align}